-If you've been following the hysteria surrounding all the rampant lunar activity lately, you'd know that we just experienced a blood moon, a blue moon, AND a super moon.
-What's next?
-A petty moon?
-A glitter moon?
-A pink moon?
-All jokes aside, the Native Americans actually do name the full moon in April a "pink moon" after the early budding flowers that appear that month (seriously, it's amazing how much more beautiful the Native Americans make the moon seem).
-It's as though our moon is swinging from mood to mood like a pendulum, what with all the different colors and variations she's capable of embodying.
-It should come as no surprise that moon also comes in black.
-All these mysterious names that seem to adorn our capricious moon also come with lofty meanings, which I'm sure is leaving you on the edge of your seat as you wonder, what is a black moon exactly?
-Better find out because it's supposedly happening in February.
+If you're a follower of the lunar cycle, you know that the moon can undergo so many different phases and expressions.
+Between blood moons and super moons, blue moons and so many more, it’s as if the moon is constantly swinging from mood to mood like a pendulum, what with all the different colors and variations it’s capable of embodying.
+So it should come as no surprise the moon also comes in black.
+All these mysterious names that seem to adorn our capricious moon also come with lofty meanings, which I'm sure is leaving you on the edge of your seat as you wonder what a black moon is exactly.

 Aside from black moon, this type of moon is also called "dark moon" or even "Lilith moon" by certain astrologers and witches alike.
 It's considered a powerful and potent time with many different definitions clinging to it.
 Regardless of which one you choose to abide by, all of us lunar lovers can agree that its energy must be harnessed.

 A rarely used but downright interesting definition of a black moon has a lot to do with the month of February.
-A black moon is also sometimes considered a February without a new moon or without a full moon (which is what we've got scheduled on the lunar itinerary this upcoming Feb.
-2018).
-It's the shortest month out of the year; it's no wonder it's bound to miss an important moon phase here and there.
+A black moon is also sometimes considered a February without a new moon or without a full moon.
+It's the shortest month out of the year, so it's no wonder it's bound to miss an important moon phase here and there.
 This is the rarest of all black moons, only occurring every 20 years.

 While some might simply enjoy the black moon as a fun anecdote to bring up during small talk, the spiritual and mystical of the lot take it more seriously.
 The new moon is an important time for witches to set their intentions for the month, to start anew with fresh goals in mind, and to cast a spell or conduct a ritual that wipes the slate clean.
 The black moon only amplifies this cleansing energy, dragging your deepest strengths and desires to the forefront, uninhibited.

-According to renowned witch, Skye Alexander, the black moon is also an ideal time to manifest your spells and wishes more quickly.
-So if you're itching to ask the universe for something important, the black moon is the perfect time to do it!
-Here are some spells and rituals to help you get started.
+According to renowned witch Skye Alexander, the black moon is also an ideal time to manifest your spells and wishes more quickly.
+So if you're itching to ask the universe for something important, the black moon is the perfect time to do it.

 Some astrologers also believe that the black moon will bring out all of our opposite qualities, as described in a concept called the "anima" by Carl G. Jung.
-In the most basic terms, someone who normally harbors more masculine energy will be forced to embrace their more feminine centers, and vice versa.
-It's bound to be a time where people will surprise each other.
+So, in all aspects, it's bound to be a time where people will surprise each other.